Founded in 1853, Aetna is a well-established company that currently serves about 46 million customers.

 Aetna prides itself on providing exceptional customer service.

-If you missed Open Enrollment for 2019, you'll need to see if you qualify for a special enrollment period to purchase health insurance for 2019.
+If you missed open enrollment, you'll need to see if you qualify for a special enrollment period to purchase health insurance for the current year.

 Aetna has a large selection of insurance plans.
 It provides both family and individual plans, as well as benefits that customers can receive through their employer.
 In this sense, Aetna works directly with both people who are insured and organizations that offer insurance plans.